Mojang/minecraft-editor-extension-starter-kit/README.md

 npm run launch
 ```

-The Minecraft Preview edition should start up in Editor mode (you can tell it's Editor mode because the usual `Play Game` and `Settings` buttons are missing, and you're immediately presented with a `Create Project` screen).
+Minecraft Preview should start up in Editor mode.
+You can tell it's Editor mode because the usual `Play Game` and `Settings` buttons are missing, and you're immediately presented with a `Create Project` screen.

 &nbsp;